 The city, founded in 1814, is known for its greenhouses, turn-of-the century doubles and bungalows, and quiet tree-lined streets.
 It's also home to the Cleveland Metroparks Zoo, historic Riverside Cemetery, and Drew Carey's boyhood home.

-The majority of Old Brooklyn's housing (67 percent) consists of single family homes, the the balance being two and three-family dwellings.
-The neighborhood's South Hills area is one of the most desirable addresses within the City of Cleveland.
+The majority of Old Brooklyn's housing (67 percent) consists of single family homes, the balance being two and three-family dwellings.
+The neighborhood's South Hills area is one of the most desirable addresses in the City of Cleveland.

 Many distinctive churches dot the Old Brooklyn neighborhood.
 Some of the most interesting of these are St. Mary's Byzantine Church on State Road and Our Lady of Good Counsel on Pearl Road.

 Old Brooklyn includes the Cleveland Metroparks Zoo, several neighborhood parks, and the Estabrook Rec Center, which has a swimming pool, a gymnasium, a playground, and arts and crafts classes.

 The Treadway Creek Greenway Restoration project, completed in 2008, is part of the collection of green spaces that make up the Ohio Towpath Trail, a continuous hiking and biking trail from downtown Cleveland to the Cleveland Metroparks Zoo.

 Notable residents of Old Brooklyn have included Drew Carey, 1944 Heisman Trophy winner Les Horvath, and popular Cleveland News and Plain Dealer columnist Mary Strassmeyer.

 Old Brooklyn residents attend Cleveland Public Schools.